megaease/easemesh/docs/shadow-service-guide.md

-# Full Stack Stress With Shadow Service
+# Full-stack Stress With Shadow Service

-With the increasing of hardware performance, network bandwidth and user data, traditional stand-alone applications are being replaced by software systems based on the network.
+With the increase of hardware performance, network bandwidth, and user data, traditional stand-alone applications are being replaced by software systems based on the network.

-But while bringing more powerful computing capability, such a software system also introduces complexities which were never found in a stand-alone application.
-Today, a typical software system can include tens to tens of thousands modules.
-Moreover, to make the development and deployment process more faster, these modules will be developed by different teams in different languages, which also makes the communication between them more complicated.
+But while bringing more powerful computing capability, such a software system also introduces complexities that were never found in a stand-alone application.
+Today, a typical software system can include tens to tens of thousands of modules.
+Moreover, to make the development and deployment process faster, these modules will be developed by different teams in different languages, which also makes the communication between them more complicated.

 At the same time, the business logic has also undergone great changes compared with the past, for example, the promotion of Black Friday will make the system bear several times or even dozens of times the daily pressure.
 As a result, stress testing is becoming increasingly important, but traditional testing methods are also becoming less and less adaptable.